 Waters of the United States

-In 2015, the Environmental Protection Agency (EPA) and the Army Corps of Engineers (ACE) finalized the Waters of the United States (WOTUS) rule, which expanded the jurisdiction of regulated waters to include tributaries and adjacent waters that have a “significant nexus” to navigable waterways.
+In 2015, the Environmental Protection Agency (EPA) and the Army Corps of Engineers (ACE) finalized the Waters of the United States (WOTUS) rule, which broadly expanded federal jurisdiction over regulated waters to include tributaries and adjacent waters that have a “significant nexus” to navigable waterways.
 ILTA, along with other members of the Waters Advocacy Coalition, co-signed a comment letter opposing the expansion of EPA’s regulatory authority under the Clean Water Act.
 Application of the final rule was stayed by the 6th Circuit Court of Appeals in October 2015.

 National Ambient Air Quality Standards

 In 2015, EPA set more stringent standards for ozone, lowering both the primary and secondary standards from 75 parts per billion (ppb) to 70 ppb.
 ILTA participated on a consortium of industry trade associations to oppose EPA’s action, pointing out the economic harm caused by lowering the standards.

 Permitting Thresholds for Marine Vessel Loading in Texas

 In September 2016, the Texas Commission on Environmental Quality (TCEQ) issued new guidance for permitting marine loading collection efficiencies for ocean-going vessels.
 The guidance is based on emissions capture data collected by ILTA terminal members from approximately 50 ship tests conducted between 2012 and 2015.
 TCEQ's policy change was in direct response to ILTA's initiative to educate the agency on vapor collection effectiveness in order to improve the permitting conditions for such operations based on actual data.